continuedev/what-llm-to-use/README.md

 #### 6. Llama2

-[Llama 2] is an LLM trained by Meta for generating and discussing code

-Good for English conversations but struggles to make code edits
+[Llama 2](https://ai.meta.com/llama/#inside-the-model) is an LLM trained by Meta on 2 trillion tokens.
+It is the most popular open source LLM overall, so some developers use it, despite it not being as good as many of the models above at making code edits.
+It is also important because Code Llama, the most popular LLM for coding, is built on top of it, which in turn is the foundation for WizardCoder and Phind-CodeLlama.

 <details>
     <summary>Details</summary>